MarcoDDM/basketball-score/README.md

 Users can add points to each team by clicking on the appropriate buttons, and the app displays the current period and allows users to update it.

-Technologies used: HTML, CSS, vanilla JavaScript.
+Technologies used:

+- HTML
+- CSS
+- Vanilla JavaScript.

 **Main features:**